 - Add the cumin seeds and fry for 1 minute or until the seeds stop spluttering.

-- Now add the onions and sauté till they turn a pale golden color.
+- Add the onions and sauté till they turn a pale golden color.

-- Add the ginger and garlic pastes and fry for 1 minute to get rid of the 'raw' fragrance from them.
+- Add the garlic and ginger pastes and fry for 1 minute to get rid of the "raw" fragrance from them.

-- Now add the powdered spices - coriander, cumin, garam masala and salt to taste and sauté, stirring almost continuously, until the oil begins to separate from the masala (the spice and onion mixture).
-When this happens, you know the spices are cooked to perfection!
+- Add the coriander, cumin, garam masala and salt to taste and sauté, stirring almost continuously, until the oil begins to separate from the masala (the spice and onion mixture).
+When this happens, you know the spices are cooked to perfection.

-- Now add the minced meat to this spice-onion mixture and sauté until browned.
+- Add the minced meat to this spice-onion mixture and sauté until browned.
 Stir often to prevent burning.
-This should take about 5-7 minutes.
+This should take about 5 to 7 minutes.

 - Add the tomatoes, stir and cook till they are soft.

-- Turn the fire off, add the lime/ lemon juice and stir to mix well.
+- Turn the fire off, add the lime or lemon juice and stir to mix well.

-Tip: Add more substance to your Masala Kheema by putting in a cup full of fresh or frozen green peas or 2-3 potatoes (washed and cut into 1.5 cm cubes) or both, just after the meat is browned.
+Tip: Add more substance to your masala kheema by adding in 1 cup of fresh or frozen green peas or 2 to 3 potatoes (washed and cut into 1/2-inch (1.5 cm) cubes or both, just after the meat is browned.